 Reducing stress and anxiety

 Endorphins may play an important role in reducing stress and anxiety.
-A study in mice showed a direct relationship between endorphin levels and anxious behavior in mice.
+A in mice showed a direct relationship between endorphin levels and anxious behavior in mice.
 More research studies in humans are needed.

 Boosting your self-esteem